Holothuria fuscogilva

 Holothuria (Microthele) fuscogilva, also known as the white teatfish or white teeth, is a species of sea cucumber in the genus Holothuria, subgenus Microthele.
 The cucumber is found in the tropical waters of the Indo-Pacific ocean.
 The species is vulnerable to over-exploitation from commercial fishing.
 It was first formally named by Gustave Cherbonnier in 1980.

 Distribution and habitat

 Holothuria fuscogilva are found in the Indo-Pacific ocean in shallow waters near islands and around coral reefs.
 Juvenile cucumbers live in shallower waters (such as inter-tidal zones) and then migrate to deeper waters as they mature.
-Spawning occurs during the Northeastern Monsoon season (October to December), and the species reaches sexually maturity relatively late.
+Spawning occurs during the Northeastern Monsoon season (October to December), and the species reaches sexual maturity relatively late.